Atout-Agile/ops_tests/README.md

 # SUBSIDIARY QUESTION

-What would you reproach to this test ?
+What do you think about this test ?

 # How to answer to this test
 - This excercise has been tested with docker **1.13.1**.
 If you use different version, do make it clear.